Content #1

 EV antibodies you can trust

-Other commercially available antibodies for tetraspanin proteins CD9, CD63, and CD81 are generally not validated for isolated EVs and may require tedious optimization for your EV prep and staining protocol.
+Other commercially available antibodies for human tetraspanin proteins CD9, CD63, and CD81 are generally not validated for isolated EVs and may require tedious optimization for your EV prep and staining protocol.
 The antibodies and dye labels of ExoBrite™ Flow Antibody Conjugates were carefully selected and validated for robust detection of isolated EVs.
 See the table below for a full list of available ExoBrite™ Flow Antibody Conjugates.
-ExoBrite™ Isotype Control Flow Antibodies, which have been found to not react with any target in human cells and have the same isotype as the tetraspanin antibodies, are also available as a negative control.
+ExoBrite™ Isotype Control Flow Antibodies are also available as a negative controls.

 Accelerate your EV research with ExoBrite™ EV stains